jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

         - Type: Number / Week Schedule (temperature) [Item]
         - Default: 20 °C (constant)
         - Description: Zone temperature.
 Same input for all specified zones (in **_zone**).
 Unit can be changed by right-clicking the component and selecting the desired one.
-            - Number input → Constant temperature over time.
+            - Number input: Constant temperature over time.
-            - Schedule input → Variable temperatures over time.
+            - Schedule input: Variable temperatures over time.
     - **init ctm conc**:
         - Type: Number [List]
         - Default: 0 for all contaminants